ansys/pydpf-core/docs/source/user_guide/operators.rst

        mesh=model.metadata.meshed_region, fields1=disp)
    vtk.run()

-those importing/exporting data operators in the case where the python client is not on the same machine as the server.
-Here is the same example in the case of distant machines:
+This example demonstrates how to use import and export operators if the Python client is not on the same machine as the server:

 .. code-block:: python